-We also provide other services including Be the Change student programme, careers advice, news and information, and events in association with organisations in the public, private and voluntary sectors.
+We also deliver services promoted by our sister organisation the LoveLocalJobs Foundation C.I.C. (the “Foundation”), including the Be the Change student programme, careers advice, news and information, and events in association with organisations in the public, private and voluntary sectors.

 This policy (together with our Terms & Conditions https://www.lovelocaljobs.com/terms-and-conditions) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 Please visit https://www.lovelocaljobsfoundation.com for links to the Foundation’s policies and company information.

 At LoveLocalJobs.com and the Foundation we take the security of your personal data seriously and are committed to protecting the privacy of our jobseekers, client contacts and users of our platform.